the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 Hidden in the back alleys of this expat neighborhood, the Leeum Samsung Museum was inaugurated in 2004, housing a mixed permanent collection of Korean traditional artifacts and contemporary national and international artists, as well as frequent temporary exhibitions.
 Coming up the street, you can see all three buildings at once: Koolhaas's glass and concrete blocks, Nouvel's black metal boxes and Botta's terra-cotta cylinder.
 In front of it all an elevated sculpture garden, at the time of my visit housing huge reflective sculptures by Anish Kapoor.

 It is an impressive ensemble, Nouvel’s building being, IMHO, the most intriguing.
 The entrance is underground, in a space where all three buildings meet.
 Museum 1, designed by Botta, houses a collection of traditional Korean artifacts and is characterized by its central stairway atrium.
-It is beautiful: a white funnel spiral atrium, bringing light all the way down to the lobby, serving as the main circulation through the four floors of the collection.
+It is beautiful: a white funnel spiral atrium, bringing light down to the lobby, serving as the main circulation through the four floors of the collection.

 Museum 2 was by far my favorite.
 Designed by Nouvel, it houses various works from international and Korean contemporary artists.
 The building is incredible.
 Its black walls made of rusted stainless steel (invented especially for this building!); the column-free space in the middle out of which smaller boxes stick out, offering a range of possibilities to exhibit and experience art; the clear glass offering views not only to the outside city and garden but also to the unique sunken gardens bordered by massive stone walls.
 It all contributes to an amazing experience, a building that starts in the underground and shoots up as if reaching out to the sky.

 Koolhaas building is undeniably his.
-Housing the Samsung Child Education & Culture Center, it is large space with tall concrete columns and a glass facade, housing another smaller volume, rendered in beautiful black concrete, and all exhibition areas occupying the spaces in-between.
+Housing the Samsung Child Education & Culture Center, it is a large space with tall concrete columns and a glass facade, housing another smaller volume, rendered in beautiful black concrete, and all exhibition areas occupying the spaces in-between.
 A wide diversity of surfaces and volumes allowing for a large variety of uses.
 At the time of my visit, a temporary exhibition from Olafur Eliasson showcased not only great art but also the flexibility of that space.

 <image-gallery folder="guides/seoul/" prefix="leeum" :num-imgs="3" />